flairNLP/fundus/docs/how_to_contribute.md

 #### Finishing the Parser

-Bringing all above together the Los Angeles Times now looks like this.
+Bringing all the above together the Los Angeles Times now looks like this.

 ``` python
 import datetime